 The most scrutinized word in the professional turf industry might be aerification.
-If golfers arrive to the course and see a “plinko” board on the putting surfaces, they immediately assume that their experience for the day is going to be ruined.
-This doesn’t have to be the case.
-Sure, it may not look good but that doesn’t mean they won’t play good.
+If golfers arrive to the course and see a green full of holes, they immediately assume that their experience for the day is going to be ruined.

-Healthy roots demand oxygen.
-In good soil, the roots get oxygen from tiny pockets of air trapped between soil and sand particles.
-During the aerification process, cores of compacted soil and excess thatch are removed, allowing for the infusion of oxygen, and water to bring a resurgence of growth.
+Healthy roots need oxygen.
+In well aerated soil, roots get oxygen from pockets of air between soil particles.
+During the aerification process, cores of soil and excess thatch are removed, alleviating compaction, and allowing for oxygen and water to bring a resurgence of growth.
 The holes are then filled with sand via topdressing.
-Adding the sand helps the soil retain air space and makes it easier for the roots to grow through the profile.
-Topdressing can also prevent an excess of thatch from becoming established.
+Adding the sand helps improve soil aeration, making it more suitable for root growth.

-Aerification is the perfect opportunity to introduce SO4 pelletized gypsum in the process.
-Once the topdressing is complete, the next step is to broadcast SO4, then drag or broom in the sand and SO4.
+Aerification is the perfect opportunity to introduce SO4 pelletized gypsum or 98G pelletized limestone in the fertility program.
+Once the topdressing is complete, the next step is to broadcast the product, then drag or broom in the sand and pellets.

-Having a high quality, highly soluble form of dihydrate gypsum – such as SO4 – allows the calcium and sulfur to be plant available quickly, providing a much-needed boost to the soil and plant heath after a very stressful procedure.
-By adding calcium, it can help dislodge any accumulated sodium in the soil profile, which can then be leached away with irrigation or rain.
-Calcium is also important for soil structure, ensuring adequate pore space for oxygen, water, and root growth.
-Sulfur helps provide deep green color to the turf, improves density, and can increase drought tolerance and winter hardiness.
+SO4’s high quality, highly soluble form of dihydrate gypsum allows the calcium and sulfur to be plant available quickly promoting plant health after the stress from aerification.
+Adding calcium helps reduce sodium in the soil profile, which will then leach away with irrigation or rain.
+Calcium is also important for soil structure, ensuring good aggregate stability and aeration status.
+Adequate sulfur can improve density and increase drought tolerance and winter hardiness.